 Are you afraid of dogs?
 Do you walk in a huge bow around them when passing or do you panic and start to run or scream?

-People have different fears and different ways of handling them.
-Walking in a huge bow around is one way of handling it, but wouldn’t it be nice if you could get rid of your fear of dogs?
+People are afraid of different things and have different ways of handling them.
+Walking in a huge bow around is one way of handling it, but wouldn’t it be nice if you could stop being afraid and get rid of your fear of dogs?

 It goes without saying that responsible dog owners would never just let their dog run up to strangers but always call them and have them under control both unleashed and leashed but sadly not all dog owners acts this way so use these tools should you encounter a…let’s call them free spirits 😉

 Don’t make your children afraid

 The final thing I would ask you is that if you have children don’t pass your fear on to them.
 Either by dragging them away from the dogs or telling them how dangerous they are.
 Instead teach them how to act around dogs in a safe and nice way.

 If you have children and dogs read this blog about safe interaction between dogs and children.

 Let’s all be allowed to walk peacefully among each other by all taking responsibility and giving each other the space that is needed by making informed and educated choices.